elegant-scipy/elegant-scipy/markdown/ch2.markdown

     sigon = np.abs(sigdiff)
     print(np.nonzero(sigon) * 10, 'ms')

-It turns out that that can all be accomplished by *cross-correlating* the signal with a *difference filter*.
-In cross-correlation, at every point of the *signal*, we place the *filter* and produce the dot-product of the filter against the signal values at that location.
+It turns out that that can all be accomplished by *convolving* the signal with a *difference filter*.
+In convolution, at every point of the *signal*, we place the *filter* and produce the dot-product of the (reversed) filter against the signal values preceding that location:
+$s'(t) = \sum_{j=t-\tau}^{t}{s(j)f(t-j)}$
+where $s$ is the signal, $s'$ is the filtered signal, $f$ is the filter, and
+$\tau$ is the length of the filter.

-Now, think of what happens when the filter is (-1, 1), the difference filter: when adjacent values (u, v) of the signal are identical, the filter produces -u + v = 0.
+Now, think of what happens when the filter is (1, -1), the difference filter: when adjacent values (u, v) of the signal are identical, the filter produces -u + v = 0.
 But when v > u, the signal produces some positive value.

-    diff = np.array([-1, 1])
+    diff = np.array([1, -1])
     from scipy import ndimage as nd
-    dsig = nd.correlate(sig, diff)
+    dsig = nd.convolve(sig, diff)
     plt.plot(dsig)

 Signals are usually *noisy* though, not perfect as above:

     sig = sig + np.random.normal(0, 0.05, size=sig.shape)
     plt.plot(sig)

+The plain difference filter can amplify that noise:

+    plt.plot(nd.convolve(sig, diff))

+In such cases, you can add smoothing to the filter:

+    smoothdiff = np.array([0.2, 0.8, -0.8, -0.2])

+This smoothed difference filter looks for an edge in the central position, but also for that difference to continue.
+This is true in the case of a true edge, but not in "spurious" edges caused by noise.
+We then assign a weight of 0.8 to edges in the center, and 0.2 to the edge extension.
+Check out the result:

+    sdsig = nd.convolve(sig, smoothdiff)
+    plt.plot(sdsig)

+Now that you've seen filtering in 1D, I hope you'll find it straightforward to extend these concepts to 2D.
+Here's a 2D difference filter finding the edges in the coins image:

+** Generic filters: ** suppose you have an image that represents a map of property values.
+Politicians come up with new tax scheme on house sales based on the 90th percentile of house prices in a 1km radius.
+Why would you have such a filter on hand?
+You can instead use a *generic filter*.

 # Graphs and the NetworkX library